-The tidal basin is 2.1 miles of pure beauty so it’s difficult to know where to start, especially if this is your first cherry blossom experience in the Nation’s capital.
+The tidal basin is 2.1 miles of pure beauty so it’s difficult to know where to start, especially if this is your first cherry blossom experience.
 So let me try to explain this as best as I can.
-My favorite cherry blossom trees are the ones located right next to the small foot bridge seen on this map.
-If you’re standing on it, walk towards the Franklin Delano Roosevelt memorial on the sidewalk.
+My favorite cherry blossom trees are the ones located right next to the small footbridge seen on this map.
+If you’re standing on it, turn towards the left and walk towards the Franklin Delano Roosevelt memorial on the sidewalk.
 There are some great trees that hang over the sidewalk and into the water that are some of my favorites to shoot no matter the season.
-The branches and limbs make for great framing elements to the Jefferson Memorial or even if you want to use them as an arch way for another foreground element… like a fellow photographer 🙂
+The branches and limbs make for great framing elements to the Jefferson Memorial or even if you want to use them as an archway for another foreground element… like a fellow photographer 🙂

 My second favorite cluster of trees are the ones located near the Martin Luther King Jr Memorial.
 If you’re standing in front of the MLK Jr memorial, facing the Jefferson Memorial, go towards your left.
-Theres a great set of trees there that look perfect in the morning light if you are standing underneath them.
-If you catch them at the right time, they glow from the sunlight is unbelievable.
+There is a great set of trees there that look perfect in the morning light if you are standing underneath them.
+If you catch them at the right time, the glow from the sunlight is unbelievable.

-No matter how early you go, there will always be other people out.
-Theres just no way of getting around that.
-At times it can be a bit frustrating if you’re trying to go for a people-less image but know that this is the kind of thing to expect while at the Basin.
-The sidewalks aren’t the biggest so people area almost everywhere.
-Just be patient and hopefully you will get your shot.
-Just be prepared for when it happens because it probably won’t last long.
+No matter how early you go or how late you stay out, there will always be other people enjoying the trees with you.
+There is just no way of getting around that.
+At times it can be a bit frustrating if you’re trying to go for that people-less image but know that this is the kind of thing to expect while at the Basin.
+The sidewalks aren’t the biggest so there are people almost everywhere.
+Just be patient and eventually, you will get your shot.
+Just have your camera ready for when it happens because that window of time will probably be a short one.

-On a usual day, parking isn’t too bad.
+On a typical day, parking isn’t too bad.
 But with everyone checking out the cherry blossoms, the car situation can be a little more challenging.
-Plus they close the paddle boat parking lot located on the northeast side of the Tidal Basin so it makes it even more difficult.
-With the very limited parking available I suggest either metro it in to the area or going really early in the morning.
+Plus they close the paddle boat parking lot located on the northeast side of the Tidal Basin for Cherry Blossom Festival tents so it makes it even more difficult.
+With the very limited parking available I suggest either metro it into the area or going really early in the morning.

 There are several places where you can potentially find parking.
-Ohio Drive along the south east portion of the Tidal Basin is a good place.
-Be careful though, in the past I have seen DC police block off the street and making it a 1 way street as opposed to it’s usual 2 way drive.
+Ohio Drive along the southeast portion of the Tidal Basin is a good place.
+Be careful though, in the past, I have seen DC police block off the street and making it a 1-way street, as opposed to it, is usual 2-way drive.

 If you’re coming from E Basin Drive, turn left onto Ohio Drive and you’ll see some parking lots on your left.
 There’s three of them but the last one is a pretty far walk.
 Try to find parking in the first two if you can!